aaaronic/emilylakehansen.com/README.md

 Publications.
 She received an MFA in creative writing from Georgia College & State University and has served as an English instructor both at GCSU and Georgia Highlands College.

+## Works

+### Individual Poems and Essays
+2018	"And my therapist asks what was the primary emotion of your childhood?" [essay] _The McNeese Review_.
+Spring 2018 2018	"Apologies" and "BRAT." _Nightjar Review_.
+February 2018.
+2015	["The Escape Artist."](http://www.sundresspublications.com/stirring/archives/v17/e8/hansene.htm) _Stirring: A Literary Collective_.
+Volume 17, Edition 8.
+01 AUG 2015.
+Web.
+2015	"Before Weeki Wachee" and "The Sailor Visits the Mermaid at Weeki Wachee." [_Mermaids in the Basement_](https://squareup.com/market/sundress-publications/till-the-tide-an-anthology-of-mermaid-poetry).
+Sundress Publications.
+2015.
+2014	["On 'My Mother as Penelope'."](http://structureandstyle.org/post/93705929440/my-mother-as-penelope) [essay] _Structure and Style_.
+03 AUG 2014.
+Web.
+2013	"The Shape of Our Bodies." _Dressing Room Poetry Journal_.
+Issue 4.
+21 JUN 2013.
+Web.
+2013	"The Self and Others" and "For my son, who is not allergic to eggs." _The Fertile Source_.
+17 JUN 2013.
+Web.
+2013	"How to Feed a Sea Lion" (reprint). _Agnes Scott The Magazine_.
+90.1.
+31. Print.
+2013	"The Self and Place."
+The Camel Saloon.
+04 JUN 2013.
+Web.
+2013	"Dismemberment."
+The Camel Saloon.
+30 MAY 2013.
+Web.
+2013	"Postcards from Weeki Wachee," "How to Feed a Sea Lion," "Why We Feed Him Tomatoes," and "Children's Pool," [Poetry Feature](https://atticusreview.org/featured-poet-emily-lake-hansen/). _Atticus Review_.
+15 JAN 2013.
+Web.
+2012	"Mother/Mother." [essay] Agnes Scott Writer's Festival Magazine.
+Print.